Aqueous Ozone in Food Processing

 Ozone slowed the respiration rates of lettuce, which can result in extended shelf-life.
 Both chlorine and ozone did not impact the respiration rate of strawberries, demonstrating that results are produce-specific.
 Ozone was more effective than chlorine in extending the firmness of strawberries and lettuce.
 Ozone was not shown to be effective in preventing browning of lettuce compared to chlorine and with strawberries, there was no change in colour.

-You can check our ozone water generator model by clicking here.
+You can check our ozone water generators.

 Authors: Wei, Kuangji, Zhou, Hongde, Zhou, Ting and Gong, University of Guelph, Guelph, Ontario, Canada